 It might seem that there is no room for political parties in this scheme, but that need not be the case.
 Parties today are private enterprises in most democracies, and, as such, can select their candidates by whatever means they choose.
 In the U.S., the dominating two parties choose their candidates principally by preliminary rounds of voting by party members.
 For this they often make use of government apparatuses.
 But it is solely the prestige of a party that gives any power to its endorsed candidates.
 That would not change (though major parties would likely endorse two candidates wherever they thought they were strong enough to win both the majority and minority seats).
 The Facility would be open to any party to conduct primary elections on democratic guidelines.
 Eventually any other election, from school council to Mr. Universe, could be conducted through the Facility as well if so desired.

-Moving the election to an international institution like the proposed Facility by itself defeats most of tactics used by governments to throw elections.
+Moving the election to an international institution like the proposed facility by itself defeats most of tactics used by governments to throw elections.
 The election data is no longer in the hands of the government but is available to all (with the necessary privacy protections).
 All voting history is retained and available for statistical analysis to spot fraud and to correct the election at any time after fraud is detected.
-Further the election data can be examined by the participating governments (or individuals) at any time in any depth (again with any necessary privacy protections) to assure themselves that there is no fraud in the Facility itself.
+Further the election data can be examined by the participating governments (or individuals) at any time in any depth (again with any necessary privacy protections) to assure themselves that there is no fraud in the IEF itself.
 The two institutions are thus accountable to each other and heaven on Earth is achieved.

 Unfortunately, there is no way, given legacy concerns, that existing legislatures, parliaments, congresses etc. would ever transition to the above approach.
 So maybe we can create a new one.
 Currently there is no global governmental democratic congress.
 (The U. N. is a congress of national state governments, not people.)
 It is therefore proposed that a new global congress be formed to implement these reforms and serve as the model for what can be achieved.
 Elections would be held as described above with the following specifics.